 All lawyers in Georgia have an obligation to provide prompt and reasonable communication with clients.
 This means that lawyers must apprise clients of their legal options and make sure clients know about settlement offers.
 A failure to communicate with a client can result in mistrust, a deterioration of the attorney-client relationship, and can ultimately be a major detriment.

 Don’t Risk Blowing Your Case, Call Joel Williams Law, LLC

-The experienced personal injury attorneys at Joel Williams Law, LLC, work hard to deliver the best possible service to each of their clients, with the goal of maximizing compensation in every case.
-If you would like to schedule a free consultation, contact Joel Williams Law, LLC, by calling (404) 389-1035 today.
+The experienced personal injury attorneys at Williams Elleby, work hard to deliver the best possible service to each of their clients, with the goal of maximizing compensation in every case.
+If you would like to schedule a free consultation, contact Williams Elleby, by calling 833-LEGALGA today.